bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 ### The Challenge:  Do the important work, make it easy, don't repeat existing work

+The big question was who would do the testing, QA or Engineering?
+At first glance it is out of scope for both.

 The developers had excellent coverage with unit tests so we did not want to double-cover any of that.
 The part not being covered was the inter-process communication (IPC) between processes running on the Linux system.
-The IPC mechanism being used happened to be MQTT but this idea applies to any other IPC mechanism.
+The IPC mechanism being used happened to be MQTT but this idea applies to any other IPC mechanism such as sockets, message queues, or even a REST API.

 System, ie. end-to-end testing is normally delegated to QA testers.
 But in this case of an Embedded Linux device, system level is not end-to-end.  ie. there are a lot of technical implementation details, as opposed to business domain details.
 However, developers aren't as concerned with the system level as they are with the process level that they develop and unit test at.

 ### The Solution:  Test at the boundaries, let the developers write the tests, do not get in the way

+The solution was to let the developers maintain the tests, but to make it as easy as possible for them.
+This meant: zero maintenance of the framework itself, extremely easy to use, always works as expected.

 Thinking of a Linux system as a collection of inter-communicating processes, we chose to create a test solution to cover the IPC interfaces only.
 This allowed the test framework itself to be